Urbanika/PositiveClimate_Bus/README.md

 We'll love to work together in delivering real value where it is most impactful.

 ## 6. We are looking for you!
-1. wanna join?
-We are looking for team members to join in facilitating the emergence of self-managed, autonomous, and regenerative cities.
+1. **wanna join?** We are looking for team members to join in facilitating the emergence of self-managed, smart, and regenerative cities.

-If you love urban design, LARP or boardgame design, self-management, public relations, learning experiences, ruby on rails, or web3 development, pls contact us! your help is meaningful and well appreciated.
+If you love urban design, LARP or boardgame design, self-management, public relations, learning experiences, ruby on rails, web3 development, or circular economy pls contact us! your help is meaningful and well appreciated.

-2. wanna support?
-If it's in your possibilities, pls consider donating to us at our [Giveth](https://giveth.io/project/urbanika) or Gitcoin Campaigns.
+2. **wanna support?** If it's in your possibilities, pls consider donating to us at our [Giveth](https://giveth.io/project/urbanika) or Gitcoin Campaigns.

 The dream of realizing the first-ever postCapitalist traveling school that is also a climate-positive showroom is happening.
 Your donation will greatly help us reach the goal.

-3. sponsor the trip!
-If you have a methodology or technology related to facilitating the transition toward climate-positive, carbon-neutral, or circular economy ways, then contact us!
+3. **sponsor or contribute to the bus and trip!** If you have a methodology or technology related to facilitating the transition toward climate-positive, carbon-neutral, or circular economy ways, then contact us!
 We want to promote your products.
 Let's find a way to help each other make it happen.

+## Those contributing with their knowledge, systems, or technology will get:
+* A metal plate with their name at the part of the bus they contributed with.
+* Their name at the Gratitude wall (where the names of all donors and participants of the project will be located).
+* A photobook type of album with the blueprints, technical information, and summary of the technological/system contribution the provider did (for example, if contributed with the biofilter, then how does the biofilter work, and what value does it provide to society).
+This album will have the catalog of services that the provider has and their contact info so the interested decision makers can contact them.
+* Several informational and gratitude posts in social media tagging them.
+* Workshops and demo-days where we are presenting to the media, and to both public and private decision makers how the bus works.
+In these demostrations, we'll mention the contributors too.

+If you have any other idea or request, let us know!
+If you are contributing to making the bus happen, we are very happy to work closely with you.

 ## Notes
 You can read the Climate Positive bus concept here: